The Technical

 Our Story

-Founded in 2010, we are a Technical Recruitment company located in the heart of the UK and with an office based in the USA.
+Founded in 2010, we are a Technical Recruitment company located in the heart of the UK.
 Our values and ethos are crucial to the way we operate; with honesty, commitment, integrity and clear communications.
 We focus on permanent, temporary, and contract recruitment solutions within a variety of key industries.

 About us